Simha-Reddy/SimpleScribeVA_Offline/README.md

 ## ⚠️ Notes

-- Transcripts are not encrypted, so they should be stored in your secure **VA OneDrive** account
+- Transcripts are not encrypted, so they should be stored in your secure **VA OneDrive** account.
   (This will occur automatically if the folder lives on your OneDrive desktop)
-- Transcripts can be reviewed and deleted from the **archive page** (click the folder icon in the top-right corner of the app)
+- Transcripts should be reviewed and deleted regularly from the **archive page** (click the folder icon in the top-right corner of the app)

 ---

 ## 🏠 Designed For

 - Clinicians who want to draft notes efficiently using GPT-based tools
-- Settings where network connectivity or privacy are concerns
 - VA providers testing GPT Beta workflows

 ---